xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2019-12-22-xmas-list-parser.md

 The `state` is a tuple of lists, the first for the `Child list` (the result we want) and the second for keeping track of the gifts that are not yet assigned to children.

-First, this function deconstructs `state` into the child and gift lists (`cList` and `gList` respectively).
+First this function deconstructs `state` into the child and gift lists - `cList` and `gList` respectively.

 Next I've declared some helper functions for adding to either the `Child` or `Gift` list:

 - `addChild` creates a new `Child` with the `Gifts` set to the accumulated list of Gifts (`gList`) and prepends it onto `cList`.
-- `addGift` just creates a new `Gift` at the head of `gList`.
+- `addGift` creates a new `Gift` and prepends it onto `gList`.

 Then the correct function is called based on the type of Line.

-- Children return a new Child list with a *Empty* Gift list.
+- Children return a new `Child list` with a *Empty* `Gift list`.
-- The gifts return the existing Child list, with the current item added to the Gift list.
+- The gifts return the existing `Child list`, with the current item added to the `Gift list`.

-The overall result is a tuple of all the Children correctly populated, and an empty list of gifts, as the last item will be the first row and that will be a Child.
+The overall result is a tuple of all the `Child` records correctly populated, and an empty list of `Gift` records, as the last item will be the first row and that will be a `Child`.

 ```fsharp
 let mapLinesToDomain lines = //ParserResult<Line list, unit> -> Child list